 Not necessarily.
 Moderate drinking is relatively normal, so unless that behavior is dangerous to your children, the other parent may not have their custody rights impacted.
 On the other hand, if the other parent is a significant drinker and is heavily intoxicated often, the court may look at that negatively when determining if your spouse has the ability to provide for and care for their children adequately when they have custody.

 Sobriety can matter, too.
 If your spouse once had a drinking problem but is now sober, then this could be seen positively in court rather than negatively.
+According to a Denver divorce lawyer from Ciancio Ciancio Brown, P.C.
 All these factors have to be considered during various parts of your divorce case.